-We are stuck in the silos of our disciplines.
+We are stuck analyzing the present; we should start developing the future.
+We are also stuck in the silos of our disciplines.
 One crucial aspect that will help to change this situation is student training.
-Key takeaways are:
+Three key takeaways are:

 - 1. We need to get ahead of the curve, i.e., instead of dealing with old networks, we need to understand how to monitor dynamically and predict the development of current and future networks at some appropriate level of abstraction. - 2.
 The notion that methods working for offline networks (viz. process mining in supply chains and/or enterprises) can be used for exploring online mechanisms needs to be explored more. - 3.
 The traditional economic models applied for networks may be from a wrong perspective; for example, the increasing interest (by commercial providers such as Factual, Socrata, or Kasabi, to name just a few) to view data as "goods" that have a price tag and that can be traded on a market may help to explain changes and predict needs for a Web free of data issues.